mirror/dd-wrt/src/router/btrfsprogs/Documentation/dev/Development-notes.rst

 Storage environment
 ^^^^^^^^^^^^^^^^^^^

--  At least 4 identically sized partitions/disks/virtual disks, specified using ``$SCRATCH_DEV_POOL``, some tests may require 8 such partitions
+-  at least 4 identically sized partitions/disks/virtual disks, specified using ``$SCRATCH_DEV_POOL``
+-  some tests may require 8 equally sized ``SCRATCH_DEV_POOL`` partitions
--  some tests need at least 10G of free space, as determined by ``df``, i.e. the size of the device may need to be larger
+-  some tests need at least 10G of free space, as determined by ``df``, i.e. the size of the device may need to be larger, 12G should work
 -  some tests require ``$LOGWRITES_DEV``, yet another separate block device, for power fail testing
 -  for testing trim and discard, the devices must be capable of that (physical